mbelur/rke2-rancher-ansible/README.md

 ### 4. Run the stage1 playbook
 This playbook at a high level checks that the target hosts are supported systems.
 Registers the systems with the SCC if not already registered.
 Install packages and nvidia drivers.
-The nvidia drivers are installed only when the servers have the NVIDIA GPU.
+NVIDIA G06 drivers are installed on servers with NVIDIA GPUs and are supported on Turing and later architectures.
 Finally the playbook *reboots* the target hosts.

 Note: This playbook does not install the nvidia drivers when localhost is the target.